smodha26/BankingSystem/README.md

 1. Compile the Java source files.
 2. Execute the main class (`Main.java`) to start the application.
-3. Please use the following login authentication information: Username: 'Bob' | Password: 'test'
+3. Please use the following login authentication information: `Username: Bob` | `Password: test`